micahluedtke/linguistic_biodiversity/README.md

 ## Mapping

 Beyond the quantitative results of the modeling, I wanted to display the information in the most useful format.
 I created a number of interactive maps using [Bokeh](https://bokeh.pydata.org/en/latest/) and [Folium](https://python-visualization.github.io/folium/).
 They can be found in the [03_maps_and_images](./03_maps_and_images) folder.
-Still images can be found below:

 ## Summary